-Anyone who works with lasers shall complete the University of Alabama Laser Safety Training course.
-This is an electronically delivered course via the SkillSoft Academy and can be completed at the users convenience.
-Any laser owner/PI/Sublicensee should submit a user registration for training assignments.
-Anyone who works with lasers shall receive initial system training and procedures specific information from the owner/PI/Sublicensee.
+Anyone who works with lasers of any classification shall complete the University of Alabama Laser Safety Training course.
+This training or a refresher is required annually.

+Anyone who works with lasers shall receive initial training and procedures specific information from the owner/PI/Sublicensee.
 This includes training on the Laser Safety Notebook.
 At a minimum, this training should include emergency procedures, laser safety principles, operating procedures, and any other information related to hazards unique to the lab and the laser, how it will be used, or the area of usage.
-Personnel who administer training (other than the Academy training) shall maintain records of training.
+Personnel who administer training shall maintain records of training.
 These records must include name, identifier, and a written/printed example of the material covered.
 A copy of these records should be submitted to EHS upon separation from UA.
+Anyone using a laser or laser system should review the manufacturer's manual for operating procedures, cautions, and safety requirements.
 Any owner/PI/Sublicensee and their users shall attend any laser safety information sessions outlining changes that have been made to the program, as well as any pertinent safety issues.
-The owner/PI/Sublicensee shall provide additional training to all users whenever conditions change.
+The owner/PI/Sublicensee shall provide additional training to all users whenever conditions or regulations change.

-Failure to attend or to provide required training will void the privilege to work with lasers and EHS will secure the laser or laser system from unauthorized use until such training is completed
+Failure to attend or to provide required training may void the privilege to work with lasers.
+The RCAC may direct EHS to secure the laser or laser system from unauthorized use until such training is completed.
+Contact the LSO for more information regarding training.